-Our hearts are hardwired to base our worth on our performance or efforts.
+Our hearts are hardwired to run back to works-based righteousness.
 Grace doesn't come naturally to us.
 Therefore, we need to remind ourselves of the gospel message often because it remains good news even for those of us who've followed Christ for years.